 Night Blindness, which is also associated with diarrhea and respiratory problems is attributed to a deficiency in Vitamin A. It was in the 19th century that an association was made between a decline in nutrition and night blindness on long naval sea voyages.
-Although Vitamin A is fat soluble it is often used up in the body if not replenished in about 6 months to a years time.
+Although vitamin a is fat soluble it is often used up in the body if not replenished in about 6 months to a years time.

 Vitamin A is also associated with ‘visual purple’ which allows the eyes to adjust between light and dark environments.
-The pigment that Vitamin A supplements in the body is Rhodopsin – and it is this pigment that is responsible for the adaptation.
+The pigment that Vitamin A supplements in the body are Rhodopsin – and it is this pigment that is responsible for the adaptation.

 - Vitamin A is also essential for proper nerve function of the eyes – which also enables the ability of sight

 - protects the body from free radicals, neutralizes them as well as aiding in combating oxidative stress which is attributed to infections and cancer

 - The amount of Vitamin A stored in the body is a direct correlation between a risk of cancer development.